teuben/teunix/Install/Linux_Neon6.md

 *  Copy (or symlink) your $HOME/.ssh tree.
 *  Keep your aliases (e.g. "ssh chara" in the config file) - alternatively in /etc/hosts

-## KDE

-KDE uses: panel, latte dock (mac lookalike) - I tend to not like latte anymore, it dies from time to time

 ## GIMP 2.10.30